 (ii) Sodium metal is obtained by the electrolysis of molten sodium chloride.

 For example Impure iron (Pig or cast iron) is refined by oxidative refining method.
 Pig iron contains Carbon, Sulphur, phosphorous, silicon, and manganese as impurities.
 When a blast of air is blown over molten pig iron these impurities are oxidised to their oxides (CO2, SO2, P2O5, etc.) and get removed.
 The pure iron is left behind.

 Similarly, Silver is refined by this method.

-For example : In the electrolytic refining of copper (The apparatus is set up as shown in figure as below)
+For example: In the electrolytic refining of copper (The apparatus is set up as shown in the figure below)

-made the anode, a thin sheet of pure copper is made the cathode.
+Crude copper is made the anode, a thin sheet of pure copper is made the cathode.
 The electrolyte is a solution of copper sulphate containing a small amount of dilute H2SO4 acid.
 On passing the electric current copper dissolve from the anode into the electrolyte.
 An equivalent amount of copper is deposited at the cathode in the form of pure metal.
-The following reactions occurs at the electrodes.
+The following reactions occur at the electrodes.